 “That’s why so many are interested to study abroad.
 We do not have enough seats (in local universities) to accommodate our population,” says Sabil.

-Bangladesh has a burgeoning youth population.
+Bangladesh has a burgeoning youth population, with around 50% considered youth.
 While that bodes well for the economy, it also means more competition for jobs and university placements.
-Everybody wants to get ahead, desperate to survive.
+Youth unemployment in 2017 was measured at 11%.

 And Sabil and his friends are by no means in the throes of poverty.
 They are urban youths who are part of Bangladesh’s growing middle class.
 Further away from the capital, that desperation only grows.